-In the article Investing Wisely in Coaching we discussed which performers on our teams Sales Managers should focus their coaching skills on and how much time we spend coaching them.
-Understanding who we coach is certainly the first step, but that’s just the beginning.
+In the article Investing Wisely in Coaching we discussed which performers on our teams Sales Managers we should focus their coaching skills on and how much time we spend coaching them.
+Understanding who we coach is certainly the first step, but that’s just the beginning in becoming effective sales managers.
 Determining what we coach and when is just as integral in garnering the most from your coaching time investment.

 How much time do your sales reps dedicate to planning for the sale?
 A recent study by the Sales Executive Council found that most reps spend the majority of their time in the Sales Activities Phase of the process, meaning that most of our sales reps time is spent interfacing with their customers.
 This makes sense as we hire sales reps that have the great personality and people skills to interface with our customers.
 The same study showed that a limited amount of time is spent planning for the customer interaction.
 What can be gained if we focus our coaching skills, efforts, and ultimately our reps time more to planning for the sale or the Pre-Sales Activities Phase?

 A study by American Express showed that by shifting their reps from 31% to 37% time spent in Pre-Sales Activities, they were able to increase their productivity metric by 71%.
 How would you like to see a 71% increase in results?
 This is a great example of why the most effective Sales Managers should spend their coaching time focusing on behaviors in the Pre-Sales Activities.
 No sales rep will automatically want to spend a significant amount of time planning and preparing for a sales call as it’s not typically in their nature.
 As Sales Managers, your time spent coaching your sales reps in Pre-Sales Activities is imperative to shift their behavior and focus to planning for the sales call.